 Why does the United States import automobiles, steel, digital phones, and apparel from other countries?
 Why don't we just make them ourselves?
 Why do other countries buy wheat, chemicals, machinery, and consulting services from us?
 Because no national economy produces all the goods and services that its people need.
+In fact, countries have been trading for thousands of years.
+Marco Polo established trade between Europe and China in the late thirteenth century, introducing gun powder to China and citrus and spices to Europe.
 Countries are importers when they buy goods and services from other countries; when they sell products to other nations, they're exporters.
 (We'll discuss importing and exporting in greater detail later in the chapter.)
 The monetary value of international trade is enormous.
-In 2010, the total value of worldwide trade in merchandise and commercial services was \$18.5 trillion.1
+In 2020, the total value of worldwide trade in merchandise and commercial services was \$17.5 trillion.
+In comparison, this figure stood at around 6.45 trillion US dollars in 2000.
+The rise in the value of goods exported around the world reflects developments in international trade, globalization, and advances in technology.2